Dominik Hašek: 1998 Winter Olympics

-Hašek's most memorable international performance came in the 1998 Winter Olympics, where he led the Czech national team to the gold medal.
-He allowed six goals in total, with only two of them coming in the medal round.
-Against Team Canada in the semifinals, Hašek stopped Theoren Fleury, Ray Bourque, Joe Nieuwendyk, Eric Lindros and Brendan Shanahan in a dramatic shootout win.
-He then shut out the Russian team 1–0 in the final game, stopping 20 shots.
+Hašek's most memorable international performance came in the 1998 Winter Olympics, the first edition that the NHL took a break to allow their players to participate, where he led the Czech national team to the gold medal.
+He allowed six goals in total, with only two of them coming in the knockout round.
+In the quarterfinals versus Team USA, Hašek conceded only a goal to Mike Modano in a decisive 4–1 win.
+Against Team Canada in the semifinals, seen as a goaltending duel against Patrick Roy, Hašek allowed only a rebound by Trevor Linden with 67 seconds left in the third period which tied the game at 1-1, sending it to overtime.
+In a dramatic shootout win, Hašek stopped all five Canadians (Theoren Fleury, Ray Bourque, Joe Nieuwendyk, Eric Lindros and Brendan Shanahan), while Roy allowed only Robert Reichel to score and stopped the next four Czechs.
+As a result of Hašek's heroics, Wayne Gretzky dubbed him "the best player in the game"; once the NHL resumed Hašek continued his strong performances with the Buffalo Sabres and would go on to win his second consecutive Hart Trophy as MVP.

+In the gold medal match, Hašek then shut out the Russian team 1–0 in the final game, stopping 20 shots.
 He was later announced as the best goaltender in the Olympics.
 After he won the gold, he was quoted as saying:

 When the game ended, I just threw my stick.
 I was so happy.
 When I saw the flag go up, I saw my whole career flash before my eyes from the first time my parents took me to a game until now.

-His play made him one of the most popular figures in the Czech Republic, so much so that residents chanted "Hašek to the castle!" in the streets, referring to the Prague Castle, the seat of the President of the Czech Republic.
+Hašek's performance in the 1998 Olympics made him one of the most popular figures in the Czech Republic, so much so that residents chanted "Hašek to the castle!" in the streets, referring to the Prague Castle, the seat of the President of the Czech Republic.
 In response to this, Hašek called the president Václav Havel and jokingly told him that his job was not in jeopardy.